wso2/docs-is/en/includes/guides/branding/configure-ui-branding.md

         Be sure that the hosted image you use will properly return Content-Type headers.
 Without these headers, the image will not correctly render and you will experience a 403 error.
 You can use static image hosting services to ensure these headers are properly returned.

 ??? note "Color Palette"
     This is the primary color palette for your interfaces.
-Click the color swatch and apply colors that match your organization’s style guide.
+Click the color swatch and apply colors that match your organization's style guide.

     <table>
        <tr>